dpmcgonigle/fingerprinting-llms/data/rcv1-uc-irvine-subset/reuter5050/README.md

 ## Reuters 50/50 Description
 The Reuters-50/50 dataset is a curated subset of RCV1 consisting of 5,000 documents evenly distributed across 50 authors (100 documents per author).
 Each author’s contribution is split into a training set (50 texts) and a test set (50 texts).
 The dataset is frequently used for authorship attribution, stylometric analysis, and exploratory text studies, as it controls for both topic diversity and author balance while remaining small enough to be computationally manageable.

+## \_sp documents
+These were cleaned of spelling errors using MS word and some elbow grease.
+First, I created a singular file with a bash script like:
+    for FILE in $(find . -name "*txt"); do echo $FILE >> CORPUS.doc
+        cat $FILE >> CORPUS.doc
+        printf "\n\n" >> CORPUS.doc
+    done

+Then, I then ran the spell checker to fix spelling mistakes, and British spelling.

+Finally, I used disassemble_corpus_sp.py to put the documents back to individual files.